AdobeDocs/genstudio.en/help/user-guide/content/use-templates.md

 ---
 title: Work with Templates
-description: Learn how to use templates to create engaging experiences in GenStudio.
+description: Learn how to use templates to create engaging experiences in Adobe GenStudio for Performance Marketers.
 feature: Templates, Content
 ---